slsa-framework/slsa/docs/spec/v1.0/terminology.md

 <details><summary>Ambiguous terms to avoid</summary>

--   *Package repository*: Could mean either package registry or package name, depending on the ecosystem.
+-   *Package repository:* Could mean either package registry or package name, depending on the ecosystem.
 To avoid confusion, we always use "repository" exclusively to mean "source repository", where there is no ambiguity.
 -   *Package manager* (without "client"): Could mean either package ecosystem,